pdfcpu/pdfcpu/content/core/resize.md

 # Resize

-Resize selected pages of `inFile` either by scale factor, to standard form or specific page dimensions and optional enforce orientation.
+Resize selected pages of `inFile` by scale factor, to a standard paper size or to specific page dimensions.
+Choose whether to preserve the requested page orientation and allow additional content rotation.
 Have a look at some [examples](#examples).

 ## Usage